AshleyMcGee/MLB/README.md

 # Call 'Em as They See 'Em: Examining Potential Umpire Bias in Major League Baseball

 Our inpsiration for this project came from a review of [research done by Christopher A. Parsons, Johan Sulaeman, Michael C. Yates, and Daniel S. Hamermesh](https://www.nber.org/papers/w13665.pdf) on potential racial bias exhibited by umpires in Major League Baseball in the 2004 to 2006 seasons.
 In short, their research stated that when the race of the umpire matched the race of the starting pitcher, the umpire was more likely to call a strike.
-Additionally, they found this particular effect was only seen when there was "little scrutiny of umpires' behavior" -- that is, in stadiums where there was no computerized system monitoring calls, at poorly attended games, or when the called pitch did not determine the outcome of the at-bat.
+Additionally, they found this particular effect was only seen when there was "little scrutiny of umpires' behavior" -- that is, in stadiums where there was no computerized system monitoring calls, at poorly attended games, or when the called pitch did not determine the outcome of the plate appearance.
 In 2004-2006, approximately 35% of games had electronic monitoring of calls.

 ## Our Hypothesis